 June 2012 Update

-Almost a year ago I was diagnosed with post partum cardiomyopathy. and we had lost our eleventh baby.
+Almost a year ago I was diagnosed with post-partum cardiomyopathy. and we had lost our eleventh baby.
 I was a woman who was very sick, confused and consumed by grief.
 Returning to the hospital today to receive my latest ECHO results, I was hoping that my heart was at least low normal. because I had felt that over the last few months, a lot less disciplined than I had been and the conversion to an Asian diet, came with a few unexpected consequences like hidden high salt consumption, so I actually felt that maybe I had compromised my healing.
 I had also been a little more sporadic on the supplement taking.
+To compensate a couple of weeks before the ECHO, I juiced vegetables and fruit with my champion juicer.
 To my surprise the results came in at 57%.
 So this means my heart is now not just low normal but perfectly normal.
 I still struggle to believe the results because I had psychologically prepared myself for 50%-52% but never expected 57%.

 It was a good meeting with the cardio.
 Our meetings are usually brief and this time was no different but we both said what we needed to say and there was a sense of closure.
 He always had his doubts about the low dose of meds that I was on, but he compromised with me because it seemed to be working and both of us today, could finally say that it did work.
-He wanted me to stay on meds indefinitely but the compromise we agreed to was that I would stay on meds until I felt they were pushing my blood pressure too low and/or that we would re-evaluate in one years time.
+He wanted me to stay on meds indefinitely but the compromise we agreed to was that I would stay on meds until I felt they were pushing my blood pressure too low and/or that we would re-evaluate in one years’ time.
 He also asked about future pregnancy and that really came from left field.
-My answer was very logical at the time.

 As I left, the maze of what is Geelong hospital, I can remember all the conflicting emotions I felt when I walked through the birthing wing of the hospital after losing Jasher and today I walked through it twice without those same emotions.
 Hospitals are places of life and death and in facing death, you learn to truly live and feel.
 The person that walked in to that hospital last year was a different person that walked out today.
 I have a new heart, a new purpose and passion for life and the ability to connect to those around me, with compassion and love.
 My heart healed in so many ways.